 I’m a huge Lisa Regan fan.

 Few authors are so adept at weaving stunning prose into a dark thriller.
-And yes, this is a dark psychological thriller.
+And yes, this is a dark serial killer thriller.
 Don’t let the name fool you into thinking it’s a cozy mystery.

 A deranged man kidnapped Clair Fletcher ten years ago.
 Everyone assumes Clair is dead except for her mother, who refuses to give up hope.
 Then a detective on the brink of alcoholism ends up in the arms of a beautiful woman and takes her home.
 When he awakens, she’s gone.